CigarsSmoker/Clone/How-to-get-past-"uMatrix-has-prevented-the-following-page-from-loading".md

 ![a](https://user-images.githubusercontent.com/585534/33518287-69f606e6-d760-11e7-8db9-68c0ede5602a.png)

-When this happens, you may want to simply click on the destination URL and bypass all the intermediary servers.
+When this happens, you may want to simply click on the destination URL and bypass all the intermediate servers.